 These episodes raise interesting challenges for corporate communications professionals.
 With so many polarising issues on the news pages this year, when and how should your organisation take a stance?
 When does a matter of principle become a matter for business?
 With inclusive employment practices now higher on corporate agendas, executives must acknowledge space within their organisations for people from across the political, ideological and religious spectrums.
 Taking a stance risks alienating some, but taking no stance at all brings with it the potential for even bigger issues, as Coinbase and the BBC are finding.

-In this virtual event – to mark the relaunch of the PRCA Corporate Group – we will explore how corporate communications pros can help their organisations to identify when to take a stand, how to remain authentic and how to navigate the potential risks and benefits.
+In this virtual event – to mark the relaunch of PRCA’s Corporate Group – we explored how corporate communications pros can help their organisations to identify when to take a stand, how to remain authentic and how to navigate the potential risks and benefits.